 Sklice Side Effects Center

 Sklice (ivermectin) Lotion is a pediculicide indicated for the topical treatment of head lice infestations in patients six months of age and older.
-Sklice is available as a generic termed ivermectin.
-Most common adverse reactions are conjunctivitis, ocular hyperemia, eye irritation, dandruff, dry skin, and skin burning sensation.
+Sklice is available as a generic.
+Common side effects of Sklice (ivermectin) Lotion conjunctivitis, eye

 Sklice is dosed in single-use tubes.
 Sklice should be applied to dry hair in an amount sufficient (up to 1 tube) to thoroughly coat the hair and scalp.
 Sklice should be rinsed out of the hair after 10 minutes and any unused portion of Sklice should be discarded.
-Serious side effects include ingestion by children; this drug should only be administered by an adult.
+Serious side effects include may occur if ingested by children; this drug should only be administered by an adult.
+Sklice may interact with other drugs.
+Tell your doctor all medications and supplements you use.
 There are no adequate and well-controlled studies with Sklice Lotion in pregnant women.
 Sklice Lotion should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Before using Sklice lotion, women should tell their healthcare providers if they are pregnant or planning to become pregnant, and if they are breastfeeding or planning to breastfeed.
 It is not known if Sklice passes into breast milk.
 This drug is used in pediatric populations that are six months or older.

 Our Sklice Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.